F1 help and the tips/output pane

 <tip "#MyMacro">display a macro or function (only help section) in tips</tip>

-<google ''quick macros''>Google search for 'quick macros'</google> QM 2.3.3.
+<google "quick macros">Google search for 'quick macros'</google> QM 2.3.3.

-<google ''quick macros /&start=10&lr=lang_de''>Google search with parameters</google> QM 2.3.3.
+<google "quick macros /&start=10&lr=lang_de">Google search with parameters</google> QM 2.3.3.

-Instead of <tag "attribute">text</tag> can be used <tag>text</tag>.
+Instead of <tag "attribute">text</tag> can be <tag>text</tag>.
 Then text is used as attribute.
 Example:

 <link>http://www.quickmacros.com</link>